Average Salary in Indonesia 2026: Monthly & by Sector

 Social security (BPJS):

-• BPJS Ketenagakerjaan (employment security): covers workplace accidents, old-age benefits, pensions, death benefits.
+• BPJS Ketenagakerjaan (employment security): covers workplace accidents, old-age benefits, pensions, and death benefits.

 • BPJS Kesehatan (healthcare): mandatory health insurance for all employees.